 Oldham was responsible for putting together the “Muscle Shoals Rhythm section with Jimmy Johnson on guitar, David Hood on bass, Roger Hawkins on drums and himself on piano.
 Other artists who came through FAME were Jimmy Hughes, Tommy Roe, the Osmonds, with Donny Osmond, Bobbie Gentry, and Mac Davis.
 Jerry Reed and the Gatlin Brothers also recorded there.

 After a stint in Florence with FAME, Oldham played in Memphis in the 1960s playing sessions for B.J.
 Thomas, Sweet Inspirations, the Box Tops and King Curtis.
 Spooner’s style was very improvisational, but steeped in the roots of his southern gospel background.
-This fit in with many of the black singers, who also got their start singing in church.
+You don’t have to be a psychic to understand that thisfit in with many of the black singers, who also got their start singing in church.
 That Southern Gospel sound translated very well into R & B and Rock and Roll with its frills and heavy, complex background accompaniment.

 When Percy Sledge came to FAME to record “When A Man Loves A Woman” Spooner’s reverential side stands out and bolsters the song with his steady, yet innovative organ background.
 His funky organ in Aretha Franklin’s “I Never Loved a Man,” kept up an R & B with a touch of the blues that made the song roll.
 When Wilson Pickett did “Mustang Sally,” Oldham provided a reedy, but steady beat that he devised on the fly to fit Pickett’s singing style.